About Jazz in July

 Friday: Jazz Futures Concert – Enjoy an all-day student performance to close out the program.

 An application to the instrumental program or vocal soloist program requires an audio recording featuring a minimum of two jazz standard selections.
 Each tune is judged for rhythm, tone articulation, and interpretation.
 The applicant’s performance is carefully considered, both in the acceptance procedure and in instrumental combo placement.
 One audio submission for two or more applicants will not be accepted (one submission per applicant only).
-Acceptable audio formats include compact disk (CD’s) and digital media files via email (.mp3, .wma, and .m4a formats).
-Each applicant should label their recordings with their name, instrument, and selection titles.
-Recordings are not returned.
+Audition audio recordings should be in .mp3 or .m4a format, under 5MB, and emailed to Jazz in July.
+Each applicant should label their recording files with their name, instrument, and selection titles.
+NO VIDEOS PLEASE.

 Instrumentalist: Please submit a recording including a minimum of TWO jazz standards of contrasting jazz styles and tempos (NO Ballads Please!).
 Length of submission should not exceed 10 minutes and should be edited to include only the intro, the melody, and your solo.
 Please identify yourself and major instrument on the CD cover.
 Saxophone players should also identify the particular sax used in the recording and if they play a double (i.e. flute, clarinet)